When you submit a complaint to us, we go through the following procedure:

 • looking at relevant papers produced by the prison, probation or immigration service

-The investigator will gather information about your complaint form from you, from the relevant organisation, and from anyone else we think might be able to help.
-We will then try to settle your complaint in one of the following ways:
+The investigator will gather information about your complaint from you, from the relevant organisation, and from anyone else we think might be able to help.
+We will then try to resolve your complaint in one of the following ways:

-• mediation – this means trying to find a solution that you and the prison or probation area or removal centre can both agree on.
-This is often the quickest way to deal with the complaint
+• mediation – this means trying to find a solution that you and the prison or probation area or removal centre can agree on.
+This is often the best way to deal with the complaint and often the quickest.

-• a brief report or letter – we use this when the two sides cannot agree.
-It can also be done quickly
+• brief report or letter – providing our decision on the issue.
+We use this when the two sides cannot agree and this can also be done fairly quickly.

-• a full report – we also use this when the two sides cannot agree.
-It is more detailed than the brief report and takes longer to prepare
+• full report – we also use this when the two sides cannot agree but it is more detailed than the brief report and takes longer to prepare.

-A final decision is made by either an Assistant or Deputy Ombudsman.
+A final decision is made by a senior manager within the PPO/IPCI.

 If your complaint is not upheld, you’ll receive a letter with an explanation of the findings of the investigation and the specific reasons why we have not upheld your complaint.